Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

-This tutorial shows how an incompressible turbulent airflow around a moving vehicle can be simulated.
+This tutorial shows how the aerodynamics of a vehicle can be analyzed by setting up an incompressible turbulent airflow around a moving vehicle.
 Figure 1 shows an example of the resulting flow behavior:

 This tutorial teaches how to: